 Nadaa Hyder is a Canadian artist who presents fragmented and distorted human portraits that share an emotional rawness.
 Drawing on the concepts of life, death and decay, Hyder’s process is rooted in observing the human body and studying anatomical structures and cadavers.
-She is currently based in downtown Toronto.
+She is currently located in Windsor, Ontario, with strong ties to Toronto.

 With their exaggerated features and poses, Hyder’s figures elicit a visceral, albeit subtle, reaction; while encouraging the viewer to apply their own narrative to the artwork.
-Her life size bronze sculpture, untitled (figure no. 3), has received recognition and been shown in notable settings such as the Sculptors Society of Canada and the Aga Khan Museum Garden.
+Her life size bronze sculpture, figure no. 3, has received recognition and been shown in notable settings such as the Sculptors Society of Canada and the Aga Khan Museum Garden.

 For more information and full CV, please send an email below.

 art for your inbox